iotaledger/wiki-legacy/README.md

 ### CORS

-CORS is disabled by default, this means that the only way to interface with a remote host is by setting up a gateway using nginx/Apache.
+CORS is enabled by default.

 TO BE ADDED